WLP:BMS/CTS Protocol Commands

 Counter status query for a given channel is replied by WLP:

-CNT n Ttl: 0.000 m3 Stl: 0.000 m3 yyyy-mm-dd, where n is channel number, Ttl is counter total, and Stl is counter subtotal with date of zeroing.
+CNT n Ttl: 0.000 m3 Stl: 0.000 m3 yyyy-mm-dd, where n is channel number,

 A standard WLP-2 employs channel 1 for forward counter and channel 2 for return counter.